Woman2Woman

 Whom God hath set forth to be a propitiation through faith in His blood, to declare His righteousness for the remission of sins that are past, through the forbearance of God – Romans 3:35.

 One of the most difficult things for people to do is overcome the past.
-Mental health providers, social service and psychiatric practitioners, as well as the religious community, will attest to the fact that “issues from the past continue to reverberate and ricochet into the presence of most people’s lives causing a whole range of consequences from toxic relationships to emotional handicaps to even physical illness.
+Mental health providers, social service and psychiatric practitioners, as well as the religious community, will attest to the fact that “issues from the past continue to reverberate and ricochet into the presence of most people’s lives, causing a whole range of consequences from toxic relationships to emotional handicaps to even physical illness.

-Women are coming to the church broken and in despair, it’s the responsibility of women who are Christians to rally around them to make them welcome rather than making them feel as though they’re a dreaded disease.
-Ninety-eight percent of women have felt rejection in one form or another and are very much aware that it doesn’t feel good, but yet when we see one that comes into the church that looks at though they may have been a lady of the night or they may not dress to our expectation, they are shunned by other women of the church.
+Women are coming to the church broken and in despair; it’s the responsibility of women who are Christians to rally around them to make them welcome rather than making them feel as though they’re a dreaded disease.
+Ninety-eight percent of women have felt rejection in one form or another and are very much aware that it doesn’t feel good, but yet when we see one that comes into the church that looks as though they may have been a lady of the night or they may not dress to our expectation, they are shunned by other women of the church.

 Leave a Reply